Peyton Barber: 2017 season

 The Buccaneers struggled in 2017 and Barber did not see much playing time until the latter part of the season.
-In Week 12, against the Atlanta Falcons, he was held to seven yards on five carries but scored two rushing touchdowns.
+In Week 12, against the Falcons, he was held to seven yards on five carries but scored two rushing touchdowns.
 In Week 13, against the Green Bay Packers, he had 23 carries for 102 yards to go along with four receptions for 41 yards in the 26–20 loss.
 In the regular season finale, against the New Orleans Saints, he had 71 rushing yards and a rushing touchdown in the 31–24 victory.
 Overall, he finished the 2017 season with 423 rushing yards, three rushing touchdowns, and 16 receptions for 114 yards.

 2018 season

 Barber experienced an increase in usage in the backfield in 2018.
-In Week 6, against the Atlanta Falcons, he had 82 rushing yards to go along with four receptions for 24 receiving yards and a receiving touchdown.
+In Week 6, against the Falcons, he had 82 rushing yards to go along with four receptions for 24 receiving yards and a receiving touchdown.
 Two weeks later, he had his first rushing touchdown of the season to go along with 85 rushing yards against the Cincinnati Bengals.
-In Week 11 against the New York Giants, he had 18 carries for 106 rushing yards and a rushing touchdown in a 38-35 loss.
+In Week 11 against the New York Giants, he had 18 carries for 106 rushing yards and a rushing touchdown in a 38–35 loss.
 Overall, he finished the 2018 season with 871 rushing yards and five rushing touchdowns to go along with 20 receptions for 92 receiving yards and a receiving touchdown.

 2019 season

 On March 13, 2019, Barber re-signed with the Buccaneers.

-In Week 2 against the Carolina Panthers, Barber rushed 23 times for 82 yards and a touchdown as the Buccaneers won 20-14.
-In Week 10, during a 30-27 win over the Arizona Cardinals, Barber rushed 11 times for 43 yards and the game clinching touchdown.
-In Week 13, during a 28-11 win over the Jacksonville Jaguars, Barber rushed 17 times for 44 yards, two touchdowns, and a two-point conversion.
+In Week 2 against the Panthers, Barber rushed 23 times for 82 yards and a touchdown as the Buccaneers won 20–14.
+In Week 10, during a 30–27 win over the Arizona Cardinals, Barber rushed 11 times for 43 yards and the game clinching touchdown.
+In Week 13, during a 28–11 win over the Jacksonville Jaguars, Barber rushed 17 times for 44 yards, two touchdowns, and a two-point conversion.
 Overall, Barber finished the 2019 season with 470 rushing yards and six rushing touchdown to go along with 16 receptions for 115 receiving yards and one receiving touchdown.

 Washington Football Team

 On March 26, 2020, Barber signed a two-year, $3 million contract with the Washington Football Team.
 He scored two rushing touchdowns in a Week 1 victory over the Philadelphia Eagles.
-In the 2020 season, Barber finished with 94 carries for 258 rushing touchdowns and four rushing touchdowns.
+In the 2020 season, Barber finished with 94 carries for 258 rushing yards and four rushing touchdowns.

 Barber was released on August 31, 2021, but re-signed to the practice squad the following day.